TKomericki/Rhetos-wiki/Data-model-and-relationships.md

 * Note that modules are not directly related to deployment packages:
   A single deployment package can contain DSL scripts with entities for many modules.
   Also, multiple deployment packages can create or extend entities in a single module.
+* Choosing a module name is similar to namespaces: the name should represent a topic, for example Sales.
+It is often in plural.
-* For example, a small application will probable have one deployment package and one business module with the same name.
+  A small application will usually have only one business module with the same name as the application, while larger applications might have few modules.

 The `Entity` concept generates the following application code: